-Social Security: What Are Delayed Retirement Credits And How Can You Use Them?
+Social Security: What Are Delayed Retirement Credits & How Can You Use Them For A Bigger Check

 Delayed retirement credits are a perk the Social Security Administration offers you for waiting to draw on your benefits.
 Your monthly benefit is increased by a certain percentage for each month you delay starting your benefits beyond full retirement age.
 Once you reach that age — which is typically 67 — you can request a benefits check.